On the Lagrangian fillability of almost positive links: The Lagrangian fillability of almost positive links

 \section{The Lagrangian fillability of almost positive links}

 In this section, we consider the Lagrangian fillability of almost positive links.

 Let $D$ be an almost positive link diagram of a link $L$ with negative crossing $p$.
-Then, $D$ satisfies one of the following properties: \begin{itemize} \item[(P$1$):] there is no positive crossing joining the two Seifert circles which are connected by $p$ (see the left of Figure~\ref{fig:picture1}), \item[(P$2$):] there is a positive crossing joining the two Seifert circles which are connected by $p$ (see the right of Figure~\ref{fig:picture1}). \end{itemize} In \cite{tagami5}, the author considered the two properties and computed the Rasmussen invariants and $4$-ball genera of almost positive knots (see also \cite{abe-tagami1}).
-By the following result, we see that if $D$ satisfies (P2), then $L$ is Lagrangian fillable. \begin{thm}[Theorem~\ref{thm:fillable1}] Let $D$ be an almost positive link diagram of a link $L$ with negative crossing $p$ with the property $(P2)$.
-Then $L$ is exact Lagrangian fillable. \end{thm}
+Then, $D$ satisfies one of the following properties: \begin{itemize} \item[(P$1$):] there is no positive crossing joining the two Seifert circles which are connected by $p$ (see the left of Figure~\ref{fig:picture1}), \item[(P$2$):] there is a positive crossing joining the two Seifert circles which are connected by $p$ (see the right of Figure~\ref{fig:picture1}). \end{itemize} In \cite{stoimenow1}, Stoimenow considered the two properties and computed the genera of almost positive knots.
+In \cite{tagami5}, the author also considered these properties and computed the Rasmussen invariants and $4$-ball genera of almost positive knots (see also \cite{abe-tagami1}).
+By the following result, we see that if $D$ satisfies (P2), then $L$ is Lagrangian fillable.

-\begin{proof} By using so called \textit{bunching deformation} \cite{S-Yamada} as in \cite{T-Tanaka} (and \cite{Yokota}), the diagram $D$ can be transformed into an almost positive diagram $D'$ on $(y,z)$-plane satisfying the following: \begin{itemize} \item[(0)] the property (P$2$), \item[(1)] each crossing is oriented downward or upward with respect to $y$-coordinate, \item[(2)] each Seifert circle has exactly one local maximum and one local minimum with respect to the projection onto $y$-axis. \end{itemize} Moreover, we can suppose that \begin{itemize} \item[(3)] the negative crossing is the highest crossing with respect to $y$-coordinate. \end{itemize} Such a diagram $D'$ is also obtained by Ng's construction of {\it Mondrian diagrams} \cite[Proposition~11]{Ng1} (see also \cite{Kalman1}).
+\begin{thm}[Theorem~\ref{thm:fillable1}] Let $D$ be an almost positive link diagram of a link $L$ with negative crossing $p$ with the property $(P2)$.
+Then $L$ is exact Lagrangian fillable. \end{thm} \begin{proof} By Lemma~\ref{lem:deformation}, the diagram $D$ can be transformed into an almost positive diagram $D'$ on the $(y,z)$-plane satisfying the following: \begin{itemize} \item[(0)] the property (P$2$), \item[(1)] each crossing is oriented downward with respect to the $y$-coordinate, \item[(2)] each Seifert circle has exactly one local maximum and one local minimum with respect to the $y$-coordinate, \item[(3)] the negative crossing $p$ is the highest crossing with respect to the $y$-coordinate. \item[(4)] the two Seifert circles connected by the negative crossing $p$ are not nested. \end{itemize} We remark that $D'$ satisfies $(0)$ because $D$ and $D'$ are isotopic on $\mathbf{S}^2$ (see the proof of Lemma~\ref{lem:deformation}).
 In order to construct a Legendrian representative of $L$ with an exact Lagrangian filling, firstly, we deform $D'$ near the negative crossing as in Figure~\ref{fig:negative-crossing}.
-Next, we deform $D'$ near each local maximum or minimum as in Figure~\ref{fig:cusp}.
+After this deformation, one of the Seifert circles connected by the negative crossing does not satisfy the condition $(2)$ anymore.
+Next, we deform $D'$ near each local maximum or local minimum as in Figure~\ref{fig:cusp}.
 Then, we obtain a front projection $\Delta $ of a Legendrian representative $\Lambda $ of $L$.

 Let $s$ be the number of the Seifert circles of $\Delta $.
 We prove that $\Lambda $ is exact Lagrangian fillable by the induction on $s$.